AptoPayments/apto-pci-sdk-web/README.md

 The Apto Web PCI SDK enables developers to display protected PCI data using an iFrame.

+## 📖 Resources

+You can test the Apto Web PCI SDK in our [demo](https://aptopayments.github.io/apto-pci-sdk-web/).

-For more information about the SDK and deployment, see the [Web PCI SDK docs](http://docs.aptopayments.com/docs/pci-sdk-web)
+For more information about the SDK, installation and development, see the [Web PCI SDK docs](http://docs.aptopayments.com/docs/pci-sdk-web).

-## Contributions & Development
+## 🧑‍💻 Contributions & Development

 We look forward to receiving your feedback, including new feature requests, bug fixes and documentation improvements.